Amazon says EU court agrees it had no special Luxembourg tax treatment

-TechnologyAmazon says EU court agrees it had no special Luxembourg tax treatment

-Amazon on Wednesday welcomed an EU court ruling annulling an EU order to Amazon (AMZN.O) to pay about 250 million euros ($303.28 million) in back taxes to Luxembourg.
+BRUSSELS (Reuters) - Amazon on Thursday welcomed an EU court ruling annulling an EU order to Amazon to pay about 250 million euros ($303.28 million) in back taxes to Luxembourg.

 “We welcome the Court’s decision, which is in line with our long-standing position that we followed all applicable laws and that Amazon received no special treatment,” the online retailer said in a statement.